Do you want to develop your leadership skills, help support your fellow students and stay in University accommodation for free?

 - offering help and advice to residents, in some cases signposting them to professional support services

 - breaking up unauthorised parties

 - admitting locked-out students or new arrivals to their rooms

-- being present in the residence office or other communal area at designated times to deal with enquiries or post collection
+- being present in the residence office or other communal area at designated times to deal with enquiries

 - visiting flats on a regular basis

 - attending and providing support at social events organised by the residents’ Halls Exec

 - assisting in fire drills

 Each residence operates a rota and you’d be on duty for at least one day in every four.
 A weekday rota starts at 6pm and finishes at 8am the following morning.
 A weekend rota starts at 8am and finishes at 8am the following morning.

 Each day/night involves periods of being “on duty” (when you are carrying out designated tasks) and periods of being “on call” (when you are available to respond to any calls you receive).
 A weekday night involves being “on duty” 6pm – 9pm and 10.30pm – 11.30pm, and being “on call” the rest of the time.
 A weekend involves being “on duty” 10am – 12 noon and 10.30pm – 11.30pm, and being “on call” the rest of the time.